 People find themselves drawn to different kinds of dogs.
 Some love tiny lap dogs, while others prefer slobbery giant dogs.
-Some have a penchant for Pulis, Komondors and other unusual breeds, while others love some of the most popular breeds, such as Golden Retrievers, German Shepherds and Beagles.

 The term “giant dog breed” evokes different images for different people.
 Some people may consider a 75-pound Labrador retriever to be a “giant” dog, while others may reserve the term for dogs weighing more than 150 pounds.

 This occurs because terms like “large” and “giant” are fundamentally subjective in this context.

 But, for clarity’s sake, Canine Weekly considers dogs between 50 and 90 pounds to be “large,” while those who exceed the 90-pound threshold are considered “giant.”

 |26 to 30 inches